Protect children in

 - Look for further opportunities to support our B2B customers in preventing distribution of Child Sexual Abuse Material

 Understanding children's online habits

-To learn more about children's online habits and to get good input for our Child Protection efforts, we conduct the survey Children and teenagers online since 2017.
-We ask children in Sweden and the Baltics about their online habits, what they experience on the internet and the risks the connected life entails.
+To learn more about children's online habits and to get good input for our Child Protection efforts, we conduct the survey Children and Teenagers Online since 2017.
+We ask children and their parents about their online habits, what they experience on the internet and the risks the connected life entails.
 With the survey as background, we are continually looking into how we can spread knowledge and create services that minimise the risks for children within our footprint.
-In our latest 2020 report, we have asked one thousand children and teenagers and one thousand parents, with some very interesting conclusions as a result.
+In our latest 2021 report, we have asked one thousand children and teenagers and one thousand parents, with some very interesting conclusions as a result.